-- RTEMS_LOCAL local task (default) - RTEMS_GLOBAL global task
+- RTEMS_LOCAL local task (default) - $\bullet~\texttt{RTEMS_GLOBAL}$ global task

 The PTCB for a global partition is allocated on the local node.
 The memory space used for the partition must reside in shared memory.
 Partitions should not be made global unless remote tasks must interact with the partition.
 This is to avoid the overhead incurred by the creation of a global partition.
-When a global partition is created, the partition's name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.

-The total number of global objects, including partitions, is limited by the maximum_global_objects field in the Configuration Table.
+When a global partition is created, the partition's name The total number of global objects, including partitions, is limited by the maximum_global_objects field in the Configuration Table.

-13.4.2 PARTITION_IDENT - Get ID of a partition
+13.4.2 PARTITION_IDENT - Get ID of a partition CALLING SEQUENCE: